Skalar/s3_storer/README.md

 # Deployment
-Is done to Heroku.
-Do the normal `git push heroku master`.
+Is may deployed on Heroku.
+Do the normal `git push heroku master`, or deploy to other servers you feel comfortable with.